Newton Cemetery (Newton, New Jersey): The Lewis children's "cave grave"

 In 1909, three local children were lost in the underground limestone caverns underneath the town of Newton.
 An entrance to these caves (now sealed) was located in the woods near the cemetery.
 Currently, a marker bearing the names of these three children, James W., Margaret, and J. Howard Lewis, is mounted in the face of the rock-outcropping approximately fifty-yards into the woods on the cemetery property.
 The magazine Weird NJ recounts that the daughter, Margaret found her way into the cave and got lost.
 Her two brothers went in to find her and also got lost.
+This tale is merely folklore as the family of James W. Lewis, his wife Margaret Lewis and their adoptive son James Howard Lewis can be found in the Newton New Jersey 1895 census, where James W. and Margaret Lewis are without a doubt listed as adults.
+Further research reveals a marriage record for them in 1859, as well as J. Howard Lewis death records and obituary in 1899 and Margaret's 1906 death and obituary.
+Newton Cemetery is largely re-interred plots, Margaret and J. Howard were initially buried in Deckertown Union Cemetery in Wantage, Sussex, New Jersey and re-interred here by James W. Lewis in 1909.